HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 According to McGee, connective tissues made of elastin and reticulin don't break down during cooking, but collagen turns into soft gelatin.
 It is this conversion from collagen to gelatin that renders the tough old brisket into the tender barbecue we enjoy so much.

-In the book How To Cook Meat, authors Chris Schlesinger and John Willoughby say that tough cuts of meat must be "cooked through doneness to tenderness."
-In other words, you don't stop cooking a brisket when it reaches the internal temperature we associate with tender cuts of beef like a Porterhouse steak or even a tri-tip roast.
+In the book How To Cook Meat, authors Chris Schlesinger and John Willoughby say that tough cuts of meat must be “cooked through doneness to tenderness.”
+In other words, you don’t stop cooking a brisket when it reaches the internal “done” temperature we associate with tender cuts of beef like a Porterhouse steak or even a tri-tip roast.
 A brisket is not edible if cooked to 125°F or even 175°F.

-In order to be tender, a brisket must be cooked to an internal temperature of 180-205°.
-The reason for this, according to McGee, is that the conversion of collagen to gelatin doesn't even begin until meat reaches an internal temperature of 140°F, and is most efficient as internal temps approach 212°F. "Low and slow" barbecuing at 225-250°F is ideal to facilitate this conversion, providing gentle heat over many hours, allowing the collagen to make its transition into gelatin.
+In order to be tender, a brisket must be cooked to an internal temperature of 200-205°F. The reason for this, according to McGee, is that the conversion of collagen to gelatin doesn’t even begin until meat reaches an internal temperature of 140°F, and is most efficient as internal temps approach 212°F. “Low and slow” barbecuing at 225-250°F is ideal to facilitate this conversion, providing gentle heat over many hours, allowing the collagen to make its transition into gelatin.
 While some moisture will be driven out of the brisket as it reaches these high internal temps, the gelatin makes up for it and keeps the meat moist.
-Of course, the fat layer on the brisket also helps maintain moisture in the meat during cooking, as well.
+Of course, the fat layer on the brisket also helps maintain moisture in the meat during cooking, too.

 Where To Measure Internal Temperature